garrettgman/connect-cloud-great-tables-course/.github/steps/3-requirements.md

    <img src="/images/requirements.png" width="600"/>

-   These are the packages needed to run our code chunk.
+   These are the packages needed to run your code chunk.
+Add additional package names as necessary if you supplied your own code to build the table.

 6. Click **Commit changes...** in the upper right corner above the contents box.